diegotorres03/web-components-repository/docs/step-by-step.md

 ### Activity 3: Create `SecretCardComponent` class
 In `secret-card.js` we will now provide the component definition and it's functionality.
 - First we want to import some dependencies.
-The `html` stored on  `./web-components/src/global/web-tools.js`
+Add the following line to import the `html` stored in  `./web-components/src/global/web-tools.js`:
   ```js
     import {  html } from '../../../global/web-tools'
   ```
 - Next, create a class named `SecretCardComponent`.
-This class will extend the native `HTMLElement` class.
+This class will extend the native `HTMLElement` class:
   ```js
   import {  html } from '../../../global/web-tools'